IgniteUI/igniteui-docfx/en/components/themes/misc/angular-material-theming.md

 In order to switch between `light` and `dark` mode, we are adding a custom `dark` class which will be changed on button click.
 In our stylesheet file, we are going to include different color palettes scoped to each class.

 Ignite UI for Angular comes with predefined themes inspired by the [Material Design](https://material.io/design).
-To use them, first, you have to include our `igx-core` mixin and then our built-in theme mixin - [igx-theme]({environment:sassApiUrl}/index.html#mixin-igx-theme).
+To use them, first, you have to include our `core` mixin and then our built-in theme mixin - [theme]({environment:sassApiUrl}/index.html#mixin-theme).
 We will also make use of our predefined material palettes - [$light-material-palette]({environment:sassApiUrl}/index.html#variable-light-material-palette) and [$dark-material-palette]({environment:sassApiUrl}/index.html#variable-dark-material-palette).

 For the Angular Material components, we need to include their `mat-core` mixin and then the `angular-material-theme` mixin with the aforementioned custom material themes.